Protecting value creation through good governance

 Appropriate governance structures and processes are in place to ensure that the business is well managed and controlled.
 The annual strategy review considers the risks and opportunities connected to the broader context in which the Group operates, and the governance processes are designed to ensure that the Group delivers against this strategy to create long-term value for all material stakeholders.

 The board is the focal point of governance in Omnia.

-On 2 July 2018, Michelle Nana was appointed as Omnia’s Group company secretary.
-The company secretary ensures that the board is aware of its fiduciary duties and responsibilities and is kept cognisant of relevant changes in legislation and governance best practice.
+The company secretary, Michelle Nana, ensures that the board is aware of its fiduciary duties and responsibilities and is kept informed of relevant changes in legislation and governance best practice.
 She facilitates the induction of new directors and the ongoing training of directors, in addition to acting as secretary to the board and its committees.
 The board and every director have unfettered access to the services of the company secretary.

-The board assessed the company secretarial function for the year under review, as required in the JSE Listings Requirements, and confirms that she continues to demonstrate the requisite level of knowledge and experience to carry out her duties, is independent from management and the company and Group to appropriately support the board and execute her role.
+The board assessed the company secretarial function for the year under review, as required by the JSE Listings Requirements, and confirms that Ms Nana continues to demonstrate the requisite level of knowledge and experience to carry out her duties and is independent from management and the Group to appropriately support the board and execute her role.

 For more information about Omnia and corporate governance, go to our full

 King IV application register (PDF - 102KB).